rahulraopune/Snowden2.0/Argument Mining/README.md

 3. Creation of Tfidf vectorizer :

 The Tfidf vectorizer will tokenize documents, learn the vocabulary and inverse document frequency weightings, and allows to encode new documents.
 It Transforms the text to feature vectors that can be used as input to estimator. vocabulary_ dc a dictionary that converts each token (word) to feature index in the matrix, each unique token gets a feature index.
 In each vector the numbers (weights) represent features tf-idf score.
+We normalize the vector and send this to a classifier i.e., SVM for predicting the output `(0 / 1)`.

+4. SVM classifier using `sklearn` python library :

+Support Vector Machines are considered to be a classification approach and, can be employed in both types of classification and regression problems.
+It can easily handle multiple continuous and categorical variables.
+SVM constructs a hyperplane in multidimensional space to separate different classes.
+SVM generates optimal hyperplane in an iterative manner, which is used to minimize an error.
+The core idea of SVM is to find a maximum marginal hyperplane(MMH) that best divides the dataset into classes.

+`sklearn` library has an in-built `SVMVectorizer` used to fit the model with input variable `x` and output variable `Y` in the training set.
+Later, we try to predict the validation set containing `x_test`.
+We write the predicted value i.e., `(0 / 1)` to the output `output.json` file. `output.json` file is of the form :
+    `{
+        "<text_id_1>": "<label>",
+        "<text_id_2>": "<label>",
+        "<text_id_3>": "<label>",
+        . . .
+      }`

+where, `text_id_x` is the unique identifier associated with each sentence and `label` is the predicted binary value by the SVM classifier can be `(0 / 1)`.